anhduy1202/anhduy1202/README.md

 <a href=https://www.linkedin.com/in/truong-duy-1122001/> <img src="https://img.shields.io/badge/-LinkedIn-0e76a8?style=plastic&logo=linkedIn"> </a> <img src="https://komarev.com/ghpvc/?username=anhduy1202&color=blue">

-👨 My name is Daniel Truong ( Quoc Truong ) and I'm studying Computer Science at CSUF class of 2024.
+👨 My name is Daniel Truong and I'm studying Computer Science at CSUF class of 2024.
 I'm from Vietnam and my goal is to become a software engineer.

 ```python
 class Daniel_Truong: